A "strategy" is simply a plan of action or a method designed to achieve an overall mission.

 We call ours 3-4-M.

-The goal of each micro-community is to seek out a fourth family who is interested in becoming disciples or deepening their experience as disciples of Jesus.
+The goal of each micro-community is to seek out a fourth or fifth family who is interested in becoming disciples or deepening their experience as disciples of Jesus.
 In the midst of the daily lives of each micro-community, they encourage one another to be on the lookout for people who are searching for more.
 Once they are identified, an invitation to join the micro-community is extended.
 This is the entry point for new disciples to enter the larger missional community.

-Once the fourth family joins the micro-community and has assimilated into this shared life together on a permanent basis, the time has come for the micro-community to move and multiply.
+Once the fourth or fifth family joins the micro-community and has assimilated into this shared life together on a permanent basis, the time has come for the micro-community to move and multiply.
 Life in missional communities is not perpetuated by continuing to draw more and more people into a single community or a single weekly gathering.
 Life is perpetuated as we extend our reach into our individual spheres of influence throughout the areas in which we live, work, and play.
 This is why the micro-community will prayerfully decide how to best multiply into two new separate micro-communities, moving to different weekly gathering schedules, beginning the 34M process over again.

 34M: Do it Again!